The Cocker Spaniel is a friendly, happy dog. Just be prepared to spend time and money on grooming to keep your dog’s coat beautiful and healthy.

 Most Cocker Spaniels need one to two hours of exercise daily.
 Because the dogs enjoy spending time with their people, you can meet their exercise needs with daily walks or games of fetch.

-As your Cocker Spaniel ages, it will continue to be essential to make sure the dog gets adequate exercise to prevent them from gaining weight.
+As your Cocker Spaniel ages, it will be essential to ensure the dog gets adequate exercise to prevent them from gaining weight.

 Due to their long silky ears and soft coats, Cocker Spaniels require serious grooming.

 Even if you plan to take your dog to the groomer, you’ll need to clean your dog’s ears and eyes regularly.
-You also need to be prepared to brush your Cocker Spaniel’s coat daily.
+You must also be prepared to brush your Cocker Spaniel’s coat daily.

 The good news is with regular grooming; Cocker Spaniels don’t shed much.

-Because Cocker Spaniels require regular grooming, it’s vital to get your puppy used to the process early.
+Because Cocker Spaniels require regular grooming, getting your puppy used to the process early is vital.

 Bathing and brushing